jeethesh333/cold-shower-tracker/README.md

 ```bash
 cp .env.example .env
 ```
-Then edit `.env` and add your Cohere API key.
-You can get one at [Cohere's website](https://cohere.ai/).
+Then edit `.env` and add your Gemini API key.
+You can get one at [Google AI Studio](https://makersuite.google.com/).

 4. Start the development server:
 ```bash